IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-nodejs-application.md

    The Node.js application will start.
 You can call the application from a browser by using URL [http://localhost:3000/](http://localhost:3000/).
 To stop the application in the console press CTRL+C.

-4. Package the Node.js application into a [CICS bundle](cdp-CICS-bundles).
+4. Package the Node.js application into a [CICS® bundle](cdp-CICS-bundles).

    Make sure that you are in the root directory of the application.

-   Replace the value for `--port` with one that is available for use by the CICS region on z/OS.
+   Replace the value for `--port` with one that is available for use by the CICS® region on z/OS.
 This sets the PORT environment variable in the generated `.profile` file.
 Additional variables can be set by editing this file.

    ```console
     zowe cics-deploy generate bundle --port 3000 --overwrite
    ```

-   The output indicates the directories and files that are created to form a CICS bundle.
+   The output indicates the directories and files that are created to form a CICS® bundle.
 For example:

    <pre class="messageText">
    define : NODEJSAPP "myexpressapp" with startscript "./bin/www"